-(STILLWATER, OKLAHOMA / March 1, 2017) — The City of Stillwater is holding its spring household hazardous waste collection event Saturday, April 8 from 8 a.m. to 1 p.m.
+(STILLWATER, OKLAHOMA / Sept.
+4, 2019) — The City of Stillwater is holding its fall household hazardous waste collection event Saturday, Oct.
+26, from 8 a.m. to 1 p.m.
 The event is at the City of Stillwater Convenience Collection Center at 807 S. Perkins Road.

-During this event, residents are encouraged to drop off household pollutants free of charge, including oil-based paints, pesticides, household cleaning products, mixed fuels and fertilizer.
+During this event, residents are encouraged to drop off household pollutants free of charge, including oil-based paints, pesticides, herbicides, household cleaning products, pool chemicals, craft and hobby supplies, mixed fuels and fertilizer.

-In conjunction with this event, the Convenience Collection Center will receive tires, oil, antifreeze, automobile batteries and rechargeable batteries, scrap metal and other everyday recyclables.
-With a fee, fluorescent bulbs ($0.25 per bulb) and latex paint ($2 per one gallon can, $7 per five gallon can) are also collected.
+In conjunction with this event, the Convenience Collection Center will receive tires, oil, antifreeze, automobile batteries and rechargeable batteries, scrap metal, latex paint, fluorescent bulbs, and other everyday recyclables, though a fee may apply for some services.

 For additional information on the event, contact Franks at 405.533.8482 or email email@example.com.